DeMar DeRozan hits 3 at buzzer, Bulls beat Pacers 108-106 - WHIZ News

 INDIANAPOLIS (AP) — DeMar DeRozan made a 28-foot 3-pointer at the buzzer to give the Chicago Bulls a 108-106 victory over the Indiana Pacers on Friday.

-Caris LeVert topped the with 27 points.
-Domantas Sabonis had 24 points and 14 rebounds.
+Caris LeVert topped the Pacers with 27 points, and Sabonis had 24 points and 14 rebounds.
+The Pacers had a 55-42 edge in rebounds.

 The Bulls had lead most of the way, taking an 82-79 advantage into the fourth quarter.
 Chicago’s largest lead was nine points.